The Power of Reminiscence and Getting to Know You Activities in Care Settings

 Getting to Know You – More Than Icebreakers

-Building trust and rapport is crucial in care settings.
+Trust building together with rapport establishment stands as a fundamental necessity in care facilities.
 Activities that encourage residents to share personal experiences can:

 - Foster Social Bonds: Encouraging interactions among residents reduces feelings of isolation.